Training Solutions Institute

 - Eligibility: Students who have completed all of the required financial aid paperwork, and will receive their financial aid on or before the financial aid disbursement day, will be eligible to use the amount of financial aid that exceeds their tuition and fees total to charge the cost of textbooks and course required supplies to a student account at the Southeast Tech Bookstore.
 The individual students’ charge limit will not exceed the amount of excess financial aid available.

-- Charge Period: Bookstore charge accounts will be available beginning one week before the start of each semester and the ability to charge will continue until the end of the course add period.
+- Charge Period: Bookstore charge accounts will be available beginning one week before the start of each semester and the ability to charge will continue until the end of the course add/drop period.

 - Charge Account Payment Due Dates: Student charge balances and available charge limits may be updated daily between the Bookstore and the Business Office.
 All Bookstore charges will be automatically deducted from the excess financial aid balance prior to the disbursement of financial aid.
 Changes in your student schedule may affect the Bookstore charge account limit.
 Reducing the number of credits may reduce the amount of financial aid available.
-If the Bookstore charge balance exceeds the amount of financial aid available, the amount of the over-charge is due in the Business Office on fee payment day.
-If you add or drop courses during the first two weeks of classes, it is your responsibility to verify that you have enough funds to cover your account balance.
+If the Bookstore charge balance exceeds the amount of financial aid available, the amount of the over-charge is due in the Business Office on fee payment day or the Monday following the add/drop period.
+If you add or drop courses during the first week of classes, it is your responsibility to verify that you have enough funds to cover your account balance.

 - Complete Withdrawal: Students who withdraw completely prior to financial aid disbursement will be subject to the collection policy of the Business Office.
 Account balances will be due immediately and subject to referral to a collection agency.

 Students who do not meet the above requirements for the textbook charge program may purchase their textbooks from the Bookstore using cash, personal check, Visa, Discover or Mastercard.